 Syra Suites – the place to enjoy with others

-I stayed in Tulipa Suite, the 62-square-meter unit with two bedrooms and a bathroom with shower.
+I stayed in Tulipa Suite, the 62-square-meter unit with two bedrooms and a bathroom with a shower.
 I was there alone, but this bright and spacious apartment could comfortably accommodate six guests if needed!
 Syra Suites seemed to be an excellent place for spending quality time with friends or family.
-I could imagine guests cooking together and eating homemade dishes, drinking wine on the terrace in the evening or resting on sunbeds throughout the day.
-The hotel could also serve as a starting point for exploring the beautiful nature of the island, its famous and secret beaches, architecture and history.
+I could imagine guests cooking together and eating homemade dishes, drinking wine on the terrace in the evening, or resting on sunbeds throughout the day.
+The hotel could also serve as a starting point for exploring the beautiful nature of the island, its famous and secret beaches, architecture, and history.
 These moments of potential memories were screaming to be shared, so the only real thing I missed here was – company.

 Syra Suites offers modern life in the village at its best

 If you were a group of friends or a family, Syra Suites would serve you the luxury with a feeling of a home.
 The owners equipped these brand-new suites with a fantastic range of modern appliances exceeding the expectations of anyone heading for some lazy holidays on Greek beaches.

 We are talking about the fully equipped kitchen with a large refrigerator (stocked with free drinking water!), freezer, electric cooker-oven, American coffee machine, toaster, kettle, all utensils you would need to prepare even an ambitious meal!
 There was a washing machine, clothes dryer, electric iron, iron board, flat-screen TV, wifi, AC… Modern life in the village at its best.

 Where to eat in Syros?